Gaius Horatius Pulvillus: Second consulship

-In 457 BC, he was consul for the second time with Quintus Minucius Esquilinus The tribunes of the plebs prevented the mobilization of the army for the campaign against the Aequi, but finally gave in when the Sabines were found pillaging Roman fields.
+In 457 BC, he was consul for the second time with Quintus Minucius Esquilinus.
+The tribunes of the plebs prevented the mobilisation of the army for the campaign against the Aequi, but finally gave in when the Sabines were found pillaging Roman fields.
 Horatius led Roman forces against the Aequi, while Minucius led forces against the Sabines.
 The number of tribunes was increased to ten this year, with one tradition giving Horatius a leading role in accomplishing this.

 End of career

 He later entered the college of the augurs.
 He died in 453 BC during a plague, or typhus which also took the consul Sextus Quinctilius Varus and the consul suffect Spurius Furius Medullinus Fusus who replaced him.
 Gaius Veturius Cicurinus succeeded Pulvillus within the college of augurs.